Arber Xhekaj

-Arber Xhekaj (Arbër Xhekaj, pronounced /ʤækaɪ/, jak-EYE, born January 30, 2001) is a Canadian professional ice hockey player who is a defenceman for the Montreal Canadiens of the National Hockey League (NHL).
+Arber Xhekaj (Arbër Xhekaj, pronounced ahr-bur, jek-EYE, born January 30, 2001) is a Canadian professional ice hockey player who is a defenceman for the Montreal Canadiens of the National Hockey League (NHL).
 Originally undrafted by teams in the NHL, he signed as an unrestricted free agent with Montreal in October 2021.

 Playing career

 Amateur

 While playing minor ice hockey with the Hamilton Huskies of Alliance Hockey, Xhekaj was known for having a comparatively slight frame, and, as a result, was not selected in the Ontario Hockey League (OHL) 2017 Priority Selection draft.
-He was one of only two eligible players on his team who were not drafted, which he called "pretty tough."
+He was one of two eligible players on his team who were not drafted, which he called "pretty tough."
 Despite contemplating ending his hockey career, he was encouraged to continue by his parents.

 Junior

 During his time with the St. Catharines Falcons of the Greater Ontario Junior Hockey League (GOJHL), Xhekaj drew the interest of the Kitchener Rangers scouting staff.
 Although not drafted in his second year of major junior eligibility, Xhekaj earned an invitation to the Rangers' training camp in 2018.
 He made the roster and played two seasons in the OHL before the COVID-19 pandemic cancelled the 2020–21 season.

 Following non-selection in both the 2020 and 2021 NHL drafts, Xhekaj received a training camp invitation from the Montreal Canadiens before the 2021–22 NHL season.
 Xhekaj's performance impressed team management, and he signed a three-year, entry-level contract with the Canadiens on October 4, 2021, as an undrafted free agent.

 Xhekaj remained with the Rangers at the beginning of the 2021–22 season, acquiring a reputation as a dangerous defenceman who was described by The Hockey News as having "effectively blended the old-school enforcer with the modern-day defensive blueliner."
 He was suspended twice in the fall, once for a slew foot and once for a gesture made after a fight.
 Amongst his teammates, he was known as "the Sheriff."
 Midway through the year, Xhekaj was traded to his hometown-based Hamilton Bulldogs.
-Joining a highly touted Bulldogs team, Xhekaj participated in their J. Ross Robertson Cup victory in the 2022 OHL playoffs and played in that year's Memorial Cup tournament.
-Hamilton advanced to the championship game where they were defeated by host, the Saint John Sea Dogs.
+Joining a highly touted Bulldogs team, Xhekaj participated in their J. Ross Robertson Cup victory in the 2022 OHL playoffs and played in that year's Memorial Cup tournament where Hamilton advanced to the championship game before being defeated by host, the Saint John Sea Dogs.
 For his performance, Xhekaj was named to the Memorial Cup All-Star Team.